Russian Literary and Academic Figures Race to Win Zayed Book Award

 Date: October 5, 2014, 09:00 - 00:00

-cooperation with UAE’s Embassy in Moscow, the Sheikh Zayed Book Award, in cooperation with the Institute of Oriental Studies of the Russian Academy of Sciences, organized an Arab-Russian Cultural Communion alongside a seminar in the Russian Capital Moscow, on the 27th of September 2013.
+In cooperation with UAE’s Embassy in Moscow, the Sheikh Zayed Book Award, along with the Institute of Oriental Studies of the Russian Academy of Sciences, organized an Arab-Russian Cultural Communion alongside a seminar in the Russian Capital Moscow, on the 27th of September 2013.

 The event brought together an assembly of top-level diplomatic and cultural figures from UAE and Moscow, in addition to an assembly of the Russian cultural and academic community elites from Moscow State University, Mardjani Foundation, National Library of Moscow, alongside renowned Arab authors, academics and intellectuals living in Russia, and a number of representatives from Arab and Foreign Media.

 In his welcoming speech, Professor Vitaly Naumkin, the director of the Centre for Arab Studies at the Institute of Oriental Studies of the Russian Academy of Sciences, highlighted the significance of Sheikh Zayed book Award on the worldly cultural platform and stressed its unique initiative as an Award that is not only granted to Arab literary figures and academics but also recognizes written works produced by foreign creative individuals in languages other than the Arabic, tackling the Arab civilization and culture.
 “Sheikh Zayed Book Award is highly recognized among Russian scholars and cultural specialists, many of which will be contending to win the valuable prize.”
 Naumkin added.